smilyamit/seedling_project/README.md

 # seedling_project
--Here by using some third party API and preprocessed data, I have made a model which can predict either weeds in field are in seedling stage or other stages using
-Random Forest ML model
+-By using some third party API and after doing some data preprocessing, I have made a model which can predict whether weeds in the field are in the seedling stage or other stages using Random Forest ML model